 Acne is a deep bacterial infection of the skin, and can occur in puppies and younger dogs.
-Acne can be found on the dog's lower lip, chin, and muzzle, and sometimes on the belly.
-This page looks at how natural remedies, such as herbs, homeopathy, and flower essences, can be used effectively to treat dog and puppy acne.
+Canine acne can be found on a dog's lower lip, chin, and muzzle, and sometimes on the belly.

 Your dog will not stand in front of the mirror worrying about her complexion, but acne can cause her a lot of discomfort all the same.